andrejbauer/hydra/README.md

 heads, but it takes a rather long time to chop down a hydra.
 Paris and Kirby also showed that Peano arithmetic does not prove that hydra always loses.

-References:

-[1] Accessible Independence Results for Peano Arithmetic by Kirby and Paris.
-Bull.
-London Math.
-Soc..1982; 14: 285-293.

 ## About the program

 The Hydra game is implemented in Java and is packaged as an Eclipse project.
 I have